madprops/airc/README.md

 ---

-It supports commands, permissions, and followup questions using the `^` character.
+It supports commands, permissions, and follow-up questions using the `^` character.

 ---